matrixfactory/toolbox_signature_dictionary/README.md

 # toolbox_signature_dictionary

 # nonoffical matlab code for image denosing using a learned image-signature-dictionary.
+# Psnr results using this toolbox is 1-2dB lower than the original paper.
+# Welcome to put forward valuable opinions and suggestions
+# Contact: leiganghuo@163.com

 # references:
 # [1] Aharon M ,  Elad M .
 Sparse and redundant modeling of image content using an image-signature-dictionary[J].
 SIAM Journal on Imaging Sciences, 2008, 1(3):228-247.